mulberrysymbols/mulberry-symbols/docs/README.md

 # The Symbols

-Below is an example of some of the symbols you will in this collection of symbols.
-Go to the downloads section to get the full list.
+Below is a sample of the Mulberry Symbols.
+You can view the entire collection of symbols](/assets/categories/categories.html) (very large file) or download a pdf as described below.

 <div class="container">